vitroid/GenIce/README.md

         genice -g 16=uathf6 --water tip4p --rep 2 2 4  CS2 > cs2-224.gro

+* With the aid of VPython, you can render and handle the ice structure directly in the web browser.

+        genice CS1 --format v

 ## Basics

 The program generates various ice lattice with proton disorder and without defect.
 Total dipole moment is always set to zero (except the case you specify `--nodep` option).
 The minimal structure (with --rep 1 1 1 option) is not always the unit cell of the lattice because it is difficult to deal with the hydrogen bond network topology of tiny lattice under periodic boundary condition.
 Note that the generated structure is not optimal according to the potential energy.